- How much super do I need to retire?

-- Clothing.
-Adjusted to reflect more diverse shopping patterns.
+- Adjusted to reflect more diverse shopping patterns.

 - Household goods and services.
 This component now includes the cost of computer equipment upgrades, hairdressing and personal care items.
 The ‘comfortable’ lifestyle includes air conditioning, home alarm, and regular pest inspections.

-- Transport.
-Adjusted to reflect the increased cost of owning and running a car.
+- Adjusted to reflect the increased cost of owning and running a car.

 What’s your savings target, then?

-If you expect to live on more than the Age Pension ($22,365 for a single person, or $33,717 for a couple, effective from March 2015), you will need to find the extra income from your super and non-super savings.
+If you expect to live on more than the Age Pension (full Age Pension rates are $34,252 for a couple, or $22,721 for a single person, effective since March 2016), you will need to find the extra income from your super and non-super savings.